Recovery JSNA: COVID-19

 Source: Extracted from the Wiltshire Intelligence website on 05/08/2021

-Number of people in Wiltshire with health condition related to COVID-19
+Number of people in Wiltshire with health conditions related to COVID-19

 These figures try to give an understanding to the size of the vulnerable groups.
 However, the registers are not exact matches to the conditions mentioned in the national evidence and an individual can be on multiple registers.
 Furthermore, some conditions are more closely correlated with COVID-19 outcomes than others.